Who I am

 At the age of eighteen I spent the summer in Paris, partying by night and working in McDonalds by day.
 I remember watching the sun rise on the City of Light from Montmartre back in the days when the world was young.
 Sometimes I still wish I could have frozen those moments in time but life goes on.

-After a brief corporate spell in Dublin the lure of new adventure was too strong and I embarked upon a seven year stint in Asia.
-Since returning to Europe in 2008 I have spent countless hours as a London commuter, endured months of fog in miserable Milan, followed by two years of endless grey skies in Scandinavia (to be fair, Swedish friends tell me that summer is their favourite fortnight of the year).
+After a brief corporate spell in Dublin the lure of new adventure was too strong.
+Therefore, I embarked upon a seven year stint in Asia.
+Since returning to Europe in 2008 I have spent countless hours as a London commuter, endured months of fog in miserable Milan and lived two years under the endless grey skies of Scandinavia.
+To be fair, Swedish friends tell me that summer is their favourite fortnight of the year.

 Italy remains a love affair of sorts.
 Despite trying to leave, it eventually summoned me back and appears to be the place that I will call ‘home’.
 These days I live and work in Bergamo, so there should be countless opportunities to discover more of Italian culture and better again, Italian coffee.
 It may not have been the life I imagined when I was a bright-eyed eighteen year old back in Paris but…